Chris Gabrieli, Chairman (Biography)

 Previously, she worked at Huntsman Gay Global Capital, a private equity firm.
 She also worked at Deloitte Consulting and spent time working at Elan Pharmaceuticals, an Irish biotechnology company.
 After receiving her bachelor’s degree from Duke University, Ms. Christensen lived in Mongolia, where she taught in high schools and universities, and worked to facilitate job training and home building.

-Alex Cortez is a partner with Bellwether in the Strategic Advising practice area.
-Alex has 19 years of experience working in education and social change as a consultant, a school operator, and in philanthropy.
-Alex has deep experience helping organizations scale a combination of their direct impact in serving students; their widespread impact by building the capacity of partners to replicate their model; and their systemic impact by shifting mindsets, relationships, and power to in turn shift policy, practice, and resource flows.
-Alex has also led multiple field building efforts at Bellwether, including Admission - an effort to explore how we can build a more equitable and effective system of postsecondary pathways.
+Alex is a partner with Bellwether in the Strategic Advising practice area.
+Alex has 20 years of experience working in education and social change as a consultant, a school operator, and in philanthropy.
+He has deep expertise in helping organizations scale a combination of their Direct Impact by serving beneficiaries; their Widespread Impact by building the capacity of partners to replicate their model; and their Systemic Impact by shifting mindsets, relationships, and power to in turn shift policies, practices, and resource flows.
+His clients at Bellwether have included organizations providing workforce programming, postsecondary advising organizations, philanthropies, charter schools, place-based education program and advocacy organizations, and after-school program providers.

-Originally from New Orleans, Alex resides in Brookline, Massachusetts.
-He serves on the boards of multiple education organizations, and serves his community as a member of the Massachusetts State Board of Higher Education.
-He has a bachelor’s degree from Columbia University, and an MBA and MPA from Harvard University.
+Alex serves on the board of Saga Education (a high-impact tutoring organization) and serves his community as a member of the Massachusetts State Board of Higher Education.
+He has a bachelor’s degree from Columbia University and an MPA and an MBA with honors from Harvard University.
+Raised in New Orleans, Alex currently resides in Brookline, Massachusetts.

 Judy Pagliuca is managing partner at Pagsgroup, where she invests in Boston-based start-up companies.
 She began her business career at Fidelity Global Bond Fund and the research group on international bonds and currencies, where she was responsible for more than $2 billion in assets.
 Ms. Pagliuca’s philanthropic efforts are focused on children and education.
 She is founder of Step Up Your Game, a partnership with the Boston Celtics that strives to alter the academic trajectory of the lowest achieving students in Boston Public Schools.
 She serves on the executive committee at the Benjamin Franklin Institute of Technology.
 She is a past trustee of Mass Development and past director of the Mass Turnpike Authority.
 She holds a bachelor’s degree from the University of Illinois and master’s from Harvard University.

-Christina Royal, Ed.D. is the president of Infinite Unlearning, LLC, and recently wrapped up her tenure as the fourth president of Holyoke Community College (HCC), and the first woman, multi-racial, and queer leader to lead the institution from 2017 to 2023.
-She has served in progressively responsible roles in both higher education, with experience with community college and private four-year institutions, as well as in corporate environments.
-In her presidency at HCC, she led the creation of the college’s first strategic plan, which prioritized equity by removing barriers for historically marginalized learners, including BIPOC, LGBTQ+, first generation, adult learners, and students living in poverty.
-Dr. Royal also established the President’s Student Emergency Fund, collaboratively transformed the institution’s shared governance model, launched El Centro to support Latinx students as a Hispanic Serving Institution, expanded mental health services, and secured the largest philanthropic gift to a community college in Massachusetts, among other notable accomplishments.
+Previously, she was the fourth president of Holyoke Community College (HCC), and the first woman, first multi-racial, and first queer leader to lead this institution from 2017 to 2023.
+Dr. Royal has served in progressively responsible roles in both academic (community college and private four-year institutions) and corporate environments.
+In her presidency, she led the creation of the college’s first strategic plan, which prioritized equity by removing barriers for historically marginalized and racially minoritized learners, including BIPOC, LGBTQ+, first generation, adult learners, and students living in poverty.
+Dr. Royal established the President’s Student Emergency Fund, collaboratively transformed the institution’s shared governance model, launched El Centro to support Latinx students as a Hispanic Serving Institution, expanded mental health services, and secured the largest philanthropic gift to a community college in Massachusetts, among other notable accomplishments.

 Patrick Tutwiler, Ph.D. is the Secretary of the Executive Office of Education, and the first Black person to ever hold that role in Massachusetts’ history.
 As Massachusetts Secretary of Education, Tutwiler directs the Executive Office of Education, which oversees early education, K-12, and higher education.
 Secretary Tutwiler sits on each of the boards governing the Commonwealth’s education agencies, as well as the University of Massachusetts system.
 He is Governor Maura Healey’s top advisor on education and helps shape the Commonwealth’s education agenda.